YangLing0818/YangLing0818/README.md

 WeChat: jifengjianhao_yl

-I am an AI Fellow at Princeton University.
+I am a Postdoc at Princeton University.
 We have opening positions for PhDs, Masters and Research Interns.
 Also, I am in charge of a reasearch team and have led a series of works on Diffusion Models and LLMs.
 Interested persons please contact me directly!